 However, according to a recent statement from T-Mobile CEO John Legere, the merged company will actually create more jobs than if T-Mobile and Sprint remain separate.
 He claims that the “new T-Mobile will add 7,500 more customer care jobs by 2024, compared to keeping T-Mobile and Sprint as stand-alone businesses.
 He also claims that more jobs will be created with the launch of 600 new stores and even more jobs for workers deploying its 5G network nationwide.
 If this merger does happen we will have to see if these claims turn out to be correct.

 The merger could mean a boost for the rollout of 5G.
-Earlier in 2018, Trump squashed the potential deal between Broadcom and Qualcomm, pretty much on the basis that American companies need to have a grip on future technology like 5G.
+Earlier in 2018, Trump squashed the potential deal between Broadcom and Qualcomm, pretty much on the basis that American companies need to have a grip on future technology such as 5G.
 Trump might hear the new T-Mobile will be bringing the 5G heat and accept the deal.

 Ultimately, we have no idea what could happen.
 However, it’s clear that T-Mobile and Sprint wouldn’t have agreed to merge if they didn’t have a good idea that the deal would be approved.
 We’ll just have to wait and see.